 - ਗੁਰ ਕੈ ਸਬਦੇ ਜੇ ਮਰੈ ਫਿਰਿ ਮਰੈ ਨ ਦੂਜੀ ਵਾਰ ॥:Who dies (death of egotism…) in the Gur-Shabad, then he does not die again (ਆਤਮਕ ਮੌਤ), a second time (sggs 1009).

-Hence, a Gurmukh is not a question of heredity, family of birth, ancestry, race, region, social status, caste, creed, education, titles, religion, robes, etc.; it is a question of Mool-Abidance!
+In short, a Gurmukh is not a question of heredity, family of birth, ancestry, race, region, social status, caste or Jaat Paat, creed, education, titles, religion, religious paraphernalia, robes, etc.; it is a question of Mool-Abidance!

-Clearly, to be the Gurmukh is like chewing steel-balls or standing in a fire without getting burnt …
+Clearly, to become a Gurmukh is like chewing steel-balls or standing in a fire without getting burnt!

 The Gurmukh Lifestyle teaches us that to be born is one thing but to be truly alive quite another!
 In other words, to look pious on the outside is one thing (i.e., fraud) but to be pious inside is another!

 The Gurbani’s Counsel is not to wait for old age to take to the Gurmukh Lifestyle.
 Bhagat Kabeer Jee says: